true-async/php-true-async-rfc/basic.md

 Leaked coroutines differ from regular ones in that they are not counted as active.
 Once the application is considered finished, leaked coroutines are given a time limit within which they must complete execution.
-If this limit is exceeded, all leaked coroutines are cancelled.
+If this limit is exceeded, all leaked coroutines are canceled.

+The delay time for handling leaked coroutines can be configured using a constant in the `ini` file: `async.leaked_coroutine_timeout`, which is set to two seconds by default.

+If a coroutine is created within a user-defined `Scope`, the programmer can set a custom timeout for that specific `Scope` using the `Scope::disposeAfterTimeout(int $ms)` method.

 ### Context